Using Community Balanced Scorecards to successfully implement a MAPP model for Health Improvement

 Cardiovascular Disease , Diabetes , Environmental Health/Quality , Mental Health , Nutrition , Physical Activity , Sexually Transmitted Disease, Substance Abuse , Tobacco Use , Violence

-Alcohol/substance abuse prevention, Behavioral health/behavioral change, Capacity building or empowerment, Chronic conditions , Coalition building, Community assessment, Community directed intervention, Domestic violence prevention, Drug abuse prevention, Environmental change, Health promotion and wellness, Overweight and obesity, Physical activity, Policy development and planning, School health, Suicide prevention, Tobacco cessation , Violence against women, Worksite health
+Alcohol/substance abuse prevention, Behavioral health/behavioral change, Capacity building or empowerment, Chronic conditions , Coalition building, Community assessment, Community directed intervention, Drug abuse prevention, Environmental change, Health promotion and wellness, Overweight and obesity, Physical activity, Policy development and planning, School health, Suicide prevention, Tobacco cessation , Violence against women, Worksite health

 URL: The campaign site is located at www.getupgo.info.
 The CBSC online tools are for member organizations.